 Krita at CES2019

-This work was possible through a contract with Intel.
-The work also involved helping these HDR changes get pushed into the C++ framework Krita uses called Qt.
+This work was possible through cooperating with Intel.
+The work also involved helping these HDR changes get pushed into the development framework Krita uses, Qt.
 This can allow other applications to take advantange of these features.

 Improved brush speed performance with vectorization and lock-free programming

-Two of our 2018 Google Summer of Code students sped up Krita with programming techniques called lock-free hashmap and vectorization.
+Two of our 2018 Google Summer of Code students sped up Krita with programming techniques called lock-free hashmap for managing the pixel data (Andrey Kamakin) and GPU vectorization (Ivan Yossi).
 The lock-free hashmap should improve Krita’s speed with multithreading, the chart shows the performance gains based off your CPU core count.
-Vectorization for the Guassian and Soft-brush tips optimizes Krita by taking advantage of your processor’s ability to do similar calculations really quickly, the gif above showing the speed difference for the gaussian brush tip.
+Vectorization for the Gaussian and Soft-brush tips optimizes Krita by taking advantage of your processor’s ability to do similar calculations really quickly, the gif above showing the speed difference for the gaussian brush tip.

 The left axis on the graph is time in milliseconds.
 You can see the painting operations go from 1.5 seconds down to about 1 second with the lock-free hashmap.
 The blue line shows how Krita previously worked.